romcal/romcal/rites/roman1962/README.md

 ## What you get back

-Each `ResolvedDay1962` has:
+Each entry of `Record<isoDate, Celebration1962[]>` is the precedence-ordered list of celebrations for that date:

-- `primary: Celebration1962` — the day's principal celebration after
-  occurrence and transfer rules are applied.
+- **Index 0** — the primary: the Mass that is actually said, after occurrence and transfer rules are applied.
-- `commemorations: Celebration1962[]` — surviving commemorations (Class I+II
+- **Indices ≥ 1** — surviving commemorations (Class I+II losers, ferial
-  losers, ferial Sundays under feasts, etc.).
+  Sundays under feasts, etc.) in precedence order.

-- `transferred?: { from: string; original: Celebration1962 }` — set when the
+Every `Celebration1962` carries:

+- `key`, `name`, `kind: 'tempora' | 'sancti'`, `classOf1962` (1–4),
+  `rank1962`, `numericRank`, `precedence`, `colors`, `rubrics`.
+- `season?: ProperOfTimeSeason` — season of the date this celebration falls on.
+Propagated from the tempora entry, so every celebration on the same date reports the same season.
+- `isTransferredReplacement?: boolean` + `transferredFromDate?: string` —
-  primary was forward-transferred from an earlier date that lost it to a higher-ranked feast.
+  set on a primary that was forward-transferred onto this date from an earlier one.

 When `includePropers: true`, every `Celebration1962` also carries: